syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 ## Upgrade master components

-When an upgrade for the master nodes is available, a blue text `upgrade available` will be shown besides the Master version
+When an upgrade for the master nodes is available, a blue text `upgrade available` will be shown besides the Master version:

 ![Cluster with available upgrade](image_upgrade-available_01.png)

-To start the upgrade, just click on the link and choose the desired version (most recent, tested version is selected)
+To start the upgrade, just click on the link and choose the desired version (most recent, tested version is selected):

 ![Dialog to choose upgrade version](image_upgrade-version_01.png)